L’Anima, Liverpool Street

 Situated in the heart of the Square Mile, Coq d’Argent’s restaurant serves modern French cuisine while the brasserie and terrace serve a lighter menu with more of a modern European hint.

 Coq d’Argent has an outdoor terrace and a large and rather beautiful garden terrace, with great views of some of London’s most well known landmarks, including St Paul’s Cathedral.
-With its location Coq d’Argent is a perfect spot for a business lunch in The City, and a contender for one of the best restaurants for a business lunch in London.
+With its location Coq d’Argent is a perfect spot for a business lunch in The City.

 Avenue Restaurant, St James’s

 In a prime position on St James’s Street, Avenue was, until recently, a big, table-clothed, classic, fine dining style of restaurant.